Laurence Bédard Leaves Little To The Imagination In Skimpy Crochet Bikini

 Some commenters, however, appeared to be rendered speechless by the photo and instead, left a trail of emoji to express their admiration for the model.

 As fans are aware, this is far from the first time that the digital influencer has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing ensembles.
+In fact, a majority of her Instagram posts consist of her in revealing ensembles that leave little to the imagination.
 Recently, she uploaded a picture, in which she wore a black tube top and a matching miniskirt.
 That post has been liked over 65,000 times since it was shared.